6 BEST WAYS TO BALANCE OUT YOUR HOLIDAY MEAL

 how the body uses carbs:

-The average woman needs between 100 and 150 grams of carbs per day. to see fat loss.
-You can estimate how many you need by using your goal weight in pounds.
-For example, if your goal weight is 150 lbs, then aim for less than 150 grams of carbs per day, but no less than 100 grams to keep your appetite and energy balanced.
+The average woman needs between 100 and 150 grams of carbs per day to stay in fat loss mode.
+How many do you need?
+Take your goal weight in pounds as a target.
+For example, if your goal weight is 150 lbs, then aim for around 100-150g of carbs per day.
+Dropping below 100grams for more than 2-3 days can backfire with a raging appetite and low energy.

-If you eat more than that on any given day, your body will send excess carbs into the liver and muscles.
+If you eat more carbs, your body will send excess carbs into the liver and muscles.
 Both can store up to about 2,000 calories, which is about 400-500 grams of carbs.
-(The more muscle you have, the more carbs you can store, so that's why strength training is so important for boosting your metabolism).
+(The more muscle you have, the more carbs you can store, so that's why strength training is so important for a responsive metabolism).
 When those stores are filled, the body converts the excess carbs into body fat and stores them in your fat cells.
-That’s the point where you gain weight.
+That’s when weight gain happens.

-If your goal is to lose body fat, you need to moderate your carb intake.
+If your goal is to lose body fat, you want to moderate your carb intake.

 Let’s assume you’re eating a carb heavy meal (pasta and dessert) and eat a whopping 100 grams of carbs more than you need.
-Those excess carbs will get stored in your glycogen stores and ultimately your body fat if your carb intake exceeds your stores.
+Those excess carbs will get stored in your liver and muscle glycogen stores.
+Once those stores are full, the excess gets converted to body fat.
 You want to balance out those 100 grams of excess carbs to prevent them from getting stored away.

-Reduce your carbs in the following 2-5 meals by eating fibrous veggies with a lean protein and skipping starches, sugar, and alcohol.
-Balancing out an extra 100 grams of carbs may take 1-2 days of lower carb eating - hence choose veggies.
+Eat fibrous veggies with a lean protein.
+Skip starches, sugar, and alcohol.
+Balancing out an extra 100 grams of carbs may take 1-2 days of lower carb eating - hence choose veggies because they keep you satiated and your blood sugar balanced.

 Skip the next meal or two.
-Do this only if you don't end up overeating as a result of meal skipping.
-For example, after a big dinner, you want to wait to eat breakfast or lunch until you feel physically hungry (your stomach growls).
-Then, make sure those meals consist of lean protein and fibrous veggies (kale, spinach, celery, asparagus, broccoli, etc)
+Do this only if you don't end up overeating.
+For example, after a big dinner, you may want to wait to eat breakfast or lunch until you feel physically hungry (your stomach growls).
+Then, make sure those meals consist of lean protein and fibrous veggies (kale, spinach, celery, asparagus, broccoli with chicken, turkey, fish, lean beef, etc)

 Skip dinner.
-Finishing your day with a light dinner or none is one of the most effective ways to burn fat.
-You’re allowing your blood sugar to normalize, your digestion to rest and you're boosting anti-aging effects.
+Finishing your day with a light dinner, a smoothie, soup or none is one of the most effective ways to burn fat.
+You’re allowing your blood sugar to normalize, your digestion to rest, you're allowing your brain to 'clean up' and you're boosting anti-aging effects.
 Too hungry to skip dinner?
 Drink a protein shake or veggie smoothie to keep things light.

 Use exercise to burn off some carbs.
-The average person burns about 30-45grams of carbs per hour of exercise, so that's only about one slice of pie - not that effective.
+The average person burns about 30-45grams of carbs per hour of exercise.
+That's only about one slice of pie, so not that effective.
 If you worked out a lot more than an hour, you may end up getting super hungry and overeat again as a result of working out too hard.
-So, use it wisely.
+So, use exercise to burn off excess carbs wisely.

 Work out before a big meal.
-A workout will lower your blood sugar and a higher carb meal right after an intense workout won't create such a sugar spike.
-You can also schedule a more intense workout within 12-16 hours of the higher carb meal, so the carbs that are stored in the liver and muscles can be burned off.
+A workout will lower your blood sugar.
+A higher carb meal right after an intense workout won't create such a sugar spike.
+You can also schedule a more intense workout within 12-16 hours of the higher carb meal, so the carbs stored in the liver and muscles can be burned off.

-Here's a Super Effective 19-Minute Workout that will help burn off carbs and put your body in to fat burning for 48 hours afterwards.
+Here's a Super Effective 19-Minute Workout (password: rewarding) that will help burn off carbs and put your body in to fat burning for 48 hours afterwards.
 No equipment needed:

-Enjoy your Thanksgiving meal.
+Enjoy your Holiday meals.
 I want to leave you with one last thought:

 Find your tipping point of enjoyment.

-See if you can tune in this Thanksgiving and if you feel you overdid it, apply the above strategies.
+See if you can tune in this holiday season.
+If you feel you overdid it a bit, simply, apply the above strategies to feel more balanced.

 I'd love to hear how you did!

-Stay tuned for a special Thanksgiving Gift in your inbox!
+Stay tuned for a special Holiday Gift in your inbox!